There are three IOP messages related to analog pin in AN1139.

 How to interpret the error message?

 Table 6 Interface Commands in AN571 lists all API commands that CP210x device supports.
 Viewing from this Table, request of 0x7 represents SET_MHS command, which is used to set modem handshaking (DTR and RTS lines) states.

 The negative error is returned by the underlying call to usb_control_msg() from the cp210x.c driver.

 If this function is not successful, a negative error number is returned.

 How does CP210x handle the SET_MHS request from host?

 For CP210x SET_MHS (0x07) command, as AN571 stated, the DTR and RTS values can be set only if the current handshaking state of the interface allows direct control of the modem control lines.

-When the device receives the SET_MHS command intending to change the state of DTR or RTS pin, CP210x device will then check current Flow Control setting in the device and make a different response.
+When the device receives the SET_MHS command intending to change the state of DTR or RTS pin, CP210x device will then check current Flow Control setting in the device base on the SET_FLOW() from host, and then make a different response.

-If the hardware Flow Control is currently enabled, then the handshaking lines have been managed by the CP210x device rather than host, the device will not response the current SET_MHS request, and a STALL would be returned.
+If the hardware Flow Control is currently enabled, it means the handshaking lines have been managed by the CP210x device itself rather than host, the device will not response the current SET_MHS request, and a STALL would be returned.